iechor/docs/content/network/drivers/ipvlan.md

 innovations with the various modes.
 Two high level advantages of these approaches are, the positive performance implications of bypassing the Linux bridge and the simplicity of having fewer moving parts.
-Removing the bridge that traditionally resides in between the Docker host NIC and container interface leaves a simple setup consisting of container interfaces, attached directly to the Docker host interface.
+Removing the bridge that traditionally resides in between the iEchor host NIC and container interface leaves a simple setup consisting of container interfaces, attached directly to the iEchor host interface.
 This result is easy to access for external facing services as there is no need for port mappings in these scenarios.